VaronLaStrauss/portable-karaoke/README.md

 # Laptop Karaoke

+## Introduction

+You know what I hate about karaoke setups?
+They're practically huge... not so portable after all.
+How about speakers with microphones?
+Who brings microphones to their outings, right?
+So, I came up with a solution.
+What if you have (1) an output device (phone/laptop), (2) a local network, (3) portable microphones (i.e., mobile devices), and (4) a speaker.
+Hey, what do you know - we have this almost always (don't judge me with the speakers)!
+So, I created an application that acts like a portable karaoke!
+We use our mobile phones as microphones, and the laptop (or another mobile device connected to a speaker) as the output/speakers.
+Amazing!!!

+### Tech Stack

+1. `WebRTC` for peer-to-peer connectivity
+1. `WebSocket` on `ElysiaJS` for the signaling server
+1. `Angular` as the web framework

 ## Installation

 Install `openssl` and `bun.js` on your device.
 Then type into the terminal `bun run gen-keys`.
 Then, run `bun i` to install all dependencies.